‘apt’ is a command line utility for installing, updating, and removing deb packages on Ubuntu, Debian, and their derivatives.

 $ sudo apt upgrade

-To upgrade a single package, run:
+To upgrade a single package, run the below command instead:

 $ sudo apt install --only-upgrade package_name